Source

 Operating System

-Recommended Ubuntu 20.04 or newer LTS version, other Linux distributions have not been tested.
+Ubuntu 20.04 LTS or newer is recommended.
+Other Linux distributions have not been tested.

 Install Dependencies